 - Aldosterone antagonists

-Insurance companies look to make sure you’re taking proper precautions to keep your blood pressure under control.
-They do this by assessing your risk to them, and they adjust your premiums accordingly.
+Insurance companies want to make sure you’re taking proper precautions to keep your blood pressure under control.

 Specifically, they want to know: